 – Review the resale certificate to make sure it is completely filled out.

 – Sellers are also responsible for examining the certificate and evaluating whether the goods sold are reasonably consistent with the purchaser’s line of business.
-For example, if the buyer’s business is a car dealership but they want to purchase office supplies tax-free, the seller should investigate further.
+For example, if the buyer’s business is a car dealership but wants to purchase office supplies tax-free, the seller should investigate further.

 – Keep a file of resale certificates.